ketan/unix-bootcamp-old/README.md

 * kind of user commands and flags
 * kind of filesystems
 * core philosophy of the OS
+* everything is configured via text files (no global registries/UI to configure stuff)

 # Types of files: